Miscellaneous

 Europe's first electrified castle

-What is absolutely remarkable is that in 1914 when it was opened for visits, the castle had an indoor lift, vacuum cleaner, central heating, modern bathrooms.
+What is absolutely remarkable is that in 1914, when it was opened for visitors, the castle had an indoor elevator, vacuum cleaner, central heating, modern bathrooms.
 Peles was the first electrified castle in Europe.

-On 30 December 1948 the castle was confiscated by the communist regime as "property of the people".
-On 3 January 1949, King Michael left the castle, which had become a museum in 1852.
-In the same year, some of the heritage assets inside were transferred to the Museum of Art in Bucharest.
+On December 30, 1948, the castle was confiscated by the communist regime as a "people's property".
+On January 3, 1949, King Michael Michael left the castle, which was to become a museum in 1852.
+In the same year, some of the heritage assets were transferred to the Bucharest Art Museum.

-In 1975 the Ceaușescu regime closed the Castle to the public and it was reopened after the revolution in 1990.
-A story about the wood inside dates from this period.
+In 1975 the Ceausescu regime closed the castle to the public and it was reopened after the revolution in 1990.
+A story about the interior woodwork dates back to this period.
 It seems that the Ceaușescu family wanted to make Peles Castle their personal residence.
-For fear of being damaged by their questionable taste, the museographers said that a fungus that was very dangerous to humans had got into the wood.
-In fact, there really was a fungus, but it only targeted the wood.
-In the 1980s, a team from ICPIL (Institute for Research and Design in the Wood Industry), where I worked for a while, worked hard to save the affected wood.
-Unfortunately, some of the beams in the entrance hall and the dining room on the ground floor had to be replaced.
+For fear that it would be damaged by their questionable taste, the museographers said that a fungus, very dangerous to humans, had entered the wood.
+In fact, there really was a fungus, but it was only on the wood.
+In the 1980s, a team from ICPIL (Institute for Research and Design for the Wood Industry), where I worked for a while, worked hard to salvage the affected wood.
+Unfortunately, some of the beams in the Hall of Honor and in the dining room downstairs had to be replaced.

-In 2007 Peles Castle was returned to the royal family, the deed of return was signed on 20 February.
+In 2007, Peles Castle was retroceded to the royal family, with the deed of retrocession signed on February 20.
 King Michael I decided at the time that it should remain on the tourist circuit.
-"The gates of Peles will remain open to Romanians for eternity" said Her Majesty.
+"The Gates of Peles will remain open to Romanians for eternity" said Her Majesty.

 peles_imperial suite 1